 The sequel to Iranian Tribes in the East Europe during the Bronze Age

 The Iranian identity of the Cimmerians is in no doubt.
-Looking at the Iranian names of historically attested Cimmerian leaders (Teushpa, Ligdamis a.o.) gives this statement a solid basis.
-Nevertheless, the authoritative expert on the history of Cimmerians, Askold Ivanchik, regards the Cimmerians as a mysterious people… as everything is not clear enough with it.
-Obviously, the issue will become clear if a reason can be found for connecting the Cimmerians with any of the modern Iranian peoples.
+The historically attested names of the Cimmerian leaders are unambiguously considered Iranian, but they have no reliable interpretation.
+Meanwhile, the Kabardian language provides such an opportunity: teushcheben "crush" (Teushpa), lIygъe "courage, bravery" and dame "wing, wings" (Ligdamis).
+An authoritative expert on the history of Cimmerians, Askold Ivanchik, regards the Cimmerians as a mysterious people… as everything is not clear enough with it (IVANCHIK A.I.
+2005).
+Obviously, the issue will become clear if a reason can be found for connecting the Cimmerians with any of the modern Iranian (or non-Iranian) peoples.
 Restoration of the migration pathways of the Iranians to modern habitats can offer solutions of this issue.
+Restoring the paths of the Iranian movement to modern habitats in comparison with the paths of the Cimmerians' campaigns will help to approach the answer to this question.

 The reasons forcing the Iranians to leave their original habitats between the Dnieper and the Don may be different.
 Perhaps the transition of the Balts and the Anglo-Saxons to the left bank of the Dnieper set in motion the local Iranian population of the Zrubna culture.
 However, we can think about other reasons.
 Steppe areas could be abandoned due to climate change, which led to a decrease in the productive possibilities of the steppe.
 In any case, archaeological data indicate a temporary desolation of the Azov and Black Sea regions:

 … in the 12th -10th BC comparing with the previous period the steppes between the Don and the Danube reveals tenfold decrease of the number of settlements and burials.
 The same trend of decline population is manifested in the Pontic steppe also in the subsequent Cimmerian era, what is confirmed by the absence of settlements and stationary burial grounds in this area (MAKHORTYKH S.V., 1997: 6-7).